Shankar-bs/ZoomSlideShow/README.md

   - (void)showAlert;

-the sample demo of the project
+the sample demo of the project and also for explanation visit hear http://slicode.com/zoom-in-and-zoom-out-slide-show/

 ![alt tag](https://github.com/Shankar-bs/ZoomSlideShow/blob/master/DemoZoomSlide.gif)